 Chromatic Aberrations

 This lens very well controls chromatic aberrations.
-I’ve yet to have them become an issue, and I struggle to find any bad examples in my day-to-day photography.
+I’ve yet to have them become an issue, and I struggle to find bad examples in my day-to-day photography.

-Out of all my photos shooting up into the sky at architecture, only a few shots had any chromatic aberrations.
+Of all my photos shooting up into the sky at architecture, only a few shots had any chromatic aberrations.
 This was one of the rare examples.
 And this is as bad as it seems to get.

 Diffraction & Aperture Control